Thomas Cook Travel Book Award

 The Thomas Cook Travel Book Award originated as an initiative of Thomas Cook AG in 1980, with the aim of encouraging and rewarding the art of literary travel writing.
 The awards stopped in 2005 (2004 being the last year an award was given).
-As of 2008, the only other travel book award in Britain is the Dolman Best Travel Book Award, begun in 2006.
+One year later, the only other travel book award in Britain, the Dolman Best Travel Book Award, began in 2006.